-While cashews are soaking, use a damp washcloth or paper towel to clean the mushrooms by wiping away any dirt and removing the stems.
-Place stem side up on a rimmed baking sheet or 9x13-inch baking dish.
+- While cashews are soaking, use a damp washcloth or paper towel to clean the mushrooms by wiping away any dirt and removing the stems.
+Place stem side up on a rimmed baking sheet or 9×13-inch baking dish.

-To a small mixing bowl, add avocado oil, balsamic vinegar, Italian seasoning, minced garlic, salt, and pepper.
+- To a small mixing bowl, add avocado oil, balsamic vinegar, Italian seasoning, minced garlic, salt, and pepper.
 Whisk to combine, then pour over the mushrooms and use a pastry brush to distribute the marinade.
 Flip the mushrooms over and brush the other side, then flip back over to stem-side-up position.
-Set aside, uncovered at room temperature, to marinate.
+Set aside, uncovered at room temperature, to marinate (at least 30 minutes).

-Return the skillet to the stovetop (or heat a grill and lightly oil grilling surface).
-Once hot, add portobello mushrooms — only as many as will fit comfortably in the pan — and sauté for 2-4 minutes on each side, or until the mushrooms are deep golden brown on the edges and slightly softened (see photo).
+- Return the skillet to the stovetop (or heat a grill and lightly oil grilling surface).
+Once hot, add portobello mushrooms — only as many as will fit comfortably in the pan — and sauté for about 3-6 minutes on each side, or until the mushrooms are deep golden brown on the edges and softened/reduced in size (see photo).
 While cooking, brush with any leftover marinade for extra flavor.

 *Nutrition information is a rough estimate calculated with avocado oil and without optional ingredients.